 Paradise Bungalows are located at Lake Louise.
 They aren’t right at the lake like the Fairmont, but only a short distance away.
 While they have more standard-style rooms you can stay at, they have some of the cutest Banff cabins there are.

-While most people prefer to stay at the Fairmont on Lake Louise I actually think the Paradise cabins are a much better value, more down to earth, and a whole lot cheaper.
-If you are willing to do a little work for your cabin stay consider hiking into the backcountry to stay at Sundance Lodge or having a chill weekend at Mount Engadine in Kananaskis.
+While most people prefer to stay at the Fairmont on Lake Louise, I think the Paradise Cabins are a much better value, more down to earth, and a lot cheaper.
+If you are willing to do a little work for your cabin stay, consider hiking into the backcountry to stay at Sundance Lodge or having a chill weekend at Mount Engadine in Kananaskis.

 Other fantastic Banff cabins